 Banner design: Peter Elsea: Santa Cruz, CA

-Converting, organizing and uploading files: Peter Elsea; Santa
+Converting, organizing and uploading files: Peter Elsea; Santa Cruz, CA

 Order form on secure page: Len Burns; Santa Cruz, CA; Phone: 831-420-1828; E-mail: len@gatamundo.com